prasanthas/cardmanagement/opal/readme.md

     2. Implementation of PaymentAPI, PostageServiceAPI
     3. Toggling - This can be used to toggle between different implementation. eg: PaymentService Implementation
     4. Factory pattern to drive different implementation
     5. Error handling - Various error scenarions should be handled.
+    6. Code cleanup